-After common stock, preferred stock is the second popular type of equity that corporations sell to manage funds for their operations.
-The preferred stock issued by a corporation may be one of the two types – cumulative or noncumulative.
+After common stock, preferred stock is the second popular class of equity instruments that corporations sell to manage funds for their operations.
+The preferred stock issued by a corporation generally belong to one of the two main types – cumulative or noncumulative.

-This page briefly explains the meanings and the difference between cumulative and noncumulative preferred stock.
+This page briefly explains the meanings of and the difference between cumulative and noncumulative preferred stock.

 In case of cumulative preferred stock, any unpaid dividends on preferred stock are carried forward to the future years and must be paid before any dividend is paid to common stockholders.
 For example, a corporation issues 100,000 shares of $5 cumulative preferred stock on 1st January 2020 and does not pay any dividend during the first year of issue.
 The $5 dividend per share will be carried forward to the next year i.e., year 2021.
 If board of directors decides to pay a dividend of $1,200,000 in 2021, the cumulative preferred stockholders will be paid a total dividend of $1,000,000 ($5 per share for two years; $500,000 for 2020 + $5,00,000 for 2021).
 The remaining amount of $200,000 can then be distributed among common stockholders.